 Q: How do I know the registration class code and body style of my vehicle?
 Below is a sample of a New York State registration document that highlights where to find the registration class code and body style.

 Q: I want to park a car on campus.
 What do I need to do?
 The most convenient way is to log in to My Parking Account.
 If you are a visitor to campus (including a visiting student from the MetroCenter), stop at the Conrad Welcome Center (corners of New Campus and Commencement Drives) to purchase a permit.
-Daily fee is $4; exceptions include parents of enrolled students.
+Daily fee is $5; exceptions include parents of enrolled students.
 Visitors may also park and pay at a meter.
 Meters require payment until 7 pm, Monday - Thursday, and until 5 pm on Fridays.
-There are also multi-space pay stations located in Lot V that allow you to park in lots T, V, or V1 during the day or lots V1 or X overnight.
+There is also a pay station located in Lot V that allows you to park in lots T, V, or V1 during the day or lots V1 or X overnight.

 Q: Where can I park with the permit/pass?
 Visitors may park in any lot with the proper permit or at a meter with the appropriate fee paid.
 Exceptions are lots A, C, and Y. Students are required to park in designated lots with color-coded signs that correspond to the color of their permit.